 March 2019, Simms was released from prison on temporary license.

 May 2019, the government announced plans to change the law.

-February 2020, the McCourt went to the high court to prevent the release of Simms, this was refused and Ian Simms, now aged-63 was released.
+February 2020, Mrs McCourt went to the high court to prevent the release of Simms, this was refused and Ian Simms, then aged-63 was released from prison.

 4th November 2020, Murderers and paedophiles who hold back information on their victims could now face longer behind bars after the Prisoners (Disclosure of Information About Victims) Act – known commonly as ‘Helen’s Law’ - received Royal Assent